psanders/fonos101/README.md

 # Programmable Telecommunications in the Cloud without Twilio

+This is an introduction with the basics of Programmable Telecommunications in Cloud.
+I created this repo in support of the annual conference [Hacking with the Homies](https://github.com/detroitblacktech/hwthdc2020).

+In this repo, I will not discuss installing a Fonos deployment because it is impractical for the event.
+Instead, you can request access to SaaS edition of Fonos at [Fonoster.com](http://fonoster.com/).

 ## Requirements

 - NodeJS 12+ (Use nvm if possible)
 - Fonos command-line tool (install with `npm install -g @fonos/ctl`)
-- Request early access to [Fonoster.com], you will receive a set of credentials
+- Request early access at [Fonoster.com](http://fonoster.com/), to receive a set of credentials
 - A set of credentials to a VoIP provider (provided)

 ## Overview

-This is an introduction with the basics of Programmable Telecommunications in Cloud.
-I will not discuss installing a Fonos deployment in this repo, because it is impractical in this settings.
-Instead, you can request access to SaaS edition of Fonos at `Fonoster.com`.
-In this repo, I will show how to create a basic SIP Network and a Programmable Voice Application.
+In this demo, I will show how to create a basic SIP Network and a Programmable Voice Application.
 We will then use the SDK to generate a call to phone number on the PSTN.

+> Please keep in mind that this is an early version of the platform, so issues might occur.

 ## Login into the platform

-Use the following command to gain access to the platform, using the credentials you received:
+Use the credentials you received gain access to the platform.
+You can gain access with:

 ```bash
 $ fonos login